• Skip to primary navigation

 Mash in a bowl next to a chopping board and various chopped root vegetables.

-We are always looking for more ways to get vegetables in to our diet and this vegetable mash is a really easy way.
+We are always looking for more ways to get vegetables into our diet and this vegetable mash is a really easy way.
 It's like a classic mashed potato dish, but with 5 other vegetables mixed in.
 Still all that creamy and comforting flavour, but with a nutrition boost.

 If your kids aren't huge vegetable fans, then this is a great way for them to enjoy them more.
 Everyone loves creamy mash, right?!
 You honestly can't taste the difference, especially when it is loaded with sausages and gravy.